Practical work with model architecture in Engee

 -

-The Trigger block with the Trigger Type parameters of
+Block Trigger with the Trigger Type parameter in the value

 function-call

-turns into a Function block and adds an external signal to control the execution of the subsystem; -
+, it turns into a Function block and adds an external signal to control the execution of the subsystem.; -

 The subsystem is executed only when a function call event is received on the control port;